-ARC Welding – Full Overview
+ARC Welding – A Full Overview

 ARC welding, a metal joining technique, harnesses the power of electrical arcs to meld metals together seamlessly.
 Consequently, the fundamental principle revolves around positioning an electrode near the metal surface to be joined, initiating an electrical arc through voltage application.
 So the arc, pulsating with intense heat, bridges the gap between the electrode and the workpiece, causing the metals to liquefy and merge.